When to go to Laos

 Beware the Hot Season in March, April and early May:

 It is REALLY hot (highs above 40 C are common), and in northern Laos the smog from the burning of the rice paddies will burn your eyes and throat.
 You can’t see more than a few metres ahead, it’s hard to breathe, and it’s extremely bad for your health.
 Late March is the worst for the burning (avoid northern Laos entirely then if you can), and then it starts to dissipate and the smoke is usually gone by Lao New Year (called Pi Mai or Songkran, from 13-15 or 14-16 April).
 But it will still be hot as hell all over the country until monsoon starts, so definitely not a good time for trekking.
-The main reason I can see to come at this time is to enjoy the fun New Year festivities.
+The only reason I see to come at this time is to enjoy the fun New Year festivities.

 Monsoon runs from around mid-May to late October: